Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 Sometimes when we’ve tried to pick him up and he doesn’t want to be picked up.
 He’ll bounce at us, then curl up and when we try again, he’ll bounce again.
 This is obviously a protective measure they evolved to try to warn or even injure any predator who gets too close.

-Can pygmy hedgehogs swim?
-Pygmy hedgehogs can swim even though they have evolved in dry climates.
-Swimming instinctively may be used as protectionary measure or when kept as pets, pygmy hedgehogs may enjoy the sensation of floating on water.
+Hedgehogs can swim even though they have evolved in dry climates.
+Swimming instinctively may be used as protectionary measure or when kept as pets, hedgehogs may enjoy the sensation of floating on water.

 I’ve never seen our hedgehog try to swim when we’ve given him a wash, but we only put enough water in the bath to be level with the underside of this body.